Dr. Demival Vasques Filho

-Vasques Filho holds a bachelor´s degree in Engineering Physics from the Federal University of Sao Carlos (UFSCar), in Brazil.
-There, he started his research career still as an undergraduate student.
-After graduating, he went to work in the industry, returning to academia after a long break, in 2015.
-He did his PhD in Physics, in the broad area of complexity and network theory, at the University of Auckland, in New Zealand.
+Vasques Filho holds a bachelor's degree in Engineering Physics from the Federal University of Sao Carlos (UFSCar), in Brazil.
+After graduating, he went to work in the industry, returning to academia after a long break in 2015.
+He obtained his PhD in Physics, in the area of complexity and network theory, at the University of Auckland, in New Zealand.
 His thesis explored the structure and evolution of large social networks.
 During his PhD, he was part of several different projects involving networks, such as collaboration networks for scientific and technological innovation, networks of political power and political activity, and correspondence networks in the modern Portuguese Empire.
 He is interested in developing new methods and expanding the application of complex systems concepts to the study of the humanities and social sciences.

 Networks of political and economic power